nvohra0016/nvohra0016.github.io/_talks/kalman_filter.md

 **Problem statement.** Suppose we are given the sequence $\\{y_k \\}_{k}$.
 Can we estimagte $\\{\theta_k \\}_k$ using the system \ref{eq:heat_disc}-\ref{eq:measurement_heat_disc}?

-In a perfect world, yes of course, without any error, since then $y_k = \theta_k$.
-But in a world of noisy sensors and less perfect measuring equipments, we can safely assume that some error is introduced in the measurement $y_k$, i.e., instead of \ref{eq:measurement_heat_disc}, we have an equation similar to
+In a perfect world, yes of course, without any error, since then $\theta_k = y_k$ from \ref{eq:measurement_heat_disc}.
+But in a world of noisy sensors and less perfect measuring equipments, we can safely assume that some error is introduced in the measurements $y_k$, i.e., instead of \ref{eq:measurement_heat_disc}, we have an equation similar to

 \begin{equation}
 \label{eq:measurement_disc1}